Archaeological discoveries shed light on the Legend of the Great Flood of China.

-In 2000 archaeologists also discovered an ancient civilization, called Laija.
-This settlement had been destroyed by a landslide as a result of a powerful earthquake.
-Carbon dating revealed that the bodies of the people killed in the earthquake were the same age as artifacts linked to the flood.
+In 2000 archaeologists also discovered an ancient civilization, called Lajia.
+A landslide had destroyed the village as a result of a powerful earthquake.
+Carbon dating revealed that the bodies of the people killed in the earthquake bore the same age as artifacts linked to the flood.
 The earthquake site had sedimentation in it that indicated floodwaters had reached it.
 In fact, the researchers found that the earthquake and flood happened during the same year.

 One geologist, Darryl Granger from Perdue University said, “The flood was about 300,000 to 500,000 cubic meters per second [about 10,600,000 to 17,650,000 cubic feet per second].
 To put that into perspective, that’s roughly equivalent to the largest flood ever measured on the Amazon River, the world’s largest river.